seandstewart/bardly/pending/romances/cymbeline/12-player-alt.md

 **CLOTEN**
 Discover where thy mistress is at once,
-At the next word: no more of ‘worthy lord!’
+At the next word: no more of 'worthy lord!'
 Speak, or thy silence on the instant is
 Thy condemnation and thy death.